brawlins/brettrawlins.com/src/posts/2015-08-10-simple-chat-application-using-react-and-socket-io.md

 });
 ```

 The server code creates an http server using Node and some simple routes using Express.
-Our document root is mapped to <span class="lang:default decode:true  crayon-inline ">/public</span>  and the client libraries are served from <span class="lang:default decode:true  crayon-inline">/bower_components</span> .
+Our document root is mapped to `/public` and the client libraries are served from `/bower_components`.
 When Socket.io receives a "connection" event, a new client has connected to the server.
 We register a callback function for that event, and inside that function we handle other events such as the custom "messageAdded" event that gets emitted from a client when the user adds a message.
 The server then broadcasts that event out to all the other clients so they stay in sync.

 ## Try It Out